Gold 191 Undergoes Electron Capture

 Computational Modeling Challenges

 Accurately calculating electron capture rates requires integrating across multiple scales: nuclear structure calculations, atomic physics computations, and quantum mechanical treatments of the weak interaction.
 Modern approaches combine shell model descriptions of nuclei with relativistic atomic structure calculations to predict capture probabilities.
-Still, many-body correlations and correlations between nuclear and atomic degrees of freedom continue
+That said, many-body correlations and correlations between nuclear and atomic degrees of freedom continue

 Experimental Techniques